 The recipient of the award is decided by the Executive Committee of the TTC and their decision is based on members who have demonstrated a similar devotion and dedication to the Club and as a reflection of the life values and spirit of friendship, which Charlie Conquergood always shared with us.

-At the 35th British Car Day, the Charlie Conquergood Award was presented to long-time members, Johan Aaltink of Lefroy, ON.
-Johan is responsible for field layout at British Car Day and has been an active volunteer, including President, in Toronto Triumph Club for many years.
-Congratulations to Johan from all of your many friends at the TTC!
+At the 37th British Car Day, the Charlie Conquergood Award was presented to long-time member, David Tushingham (Tush) of New Market, ON.
+Tush has been President of Toronto Triumph Club and Chairman of British Car Day®.
+He owns mant Triumphs including TR3s, TR4s, TR250 and TR8 many of which he has totally rebuilt.
+Congratulations to Tush from all of your many friends at the TTC!